-This beautiful practice is one of several found in the guided gratitude journal I just published called Give Thanks: A Journal for Sharing Gratitude.
+This practice is one of several found in the guided gratitude journal I just published called Give Thanks: A Journal for Sharing Gratitude.

 I have my friend Melanie to thank for this incredible idea for a gratitude practice couples can do together (that also makes a great anniversary gift.)

 Melanie did this practice years ago at the very beginning stages of her relationship, and when she finished, gave it to her husband Tom as a one-year anniversary gift.